|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | Our Contributors | Press | Contact Us|

 Burgundy is recognised as one of the world's great wine regions – but its wines can appear confusing and challenging to pair with food.
 For example, which wine do you pair with local cheese?
 What should you select to go with Boeuf Bourguignon or Coq au Vin?
 Which Burgundy red goes well with fish?

-The half-day Wine and Food Pairing Class in their farmhouse home includes an introduction to Burgundy wines, an explanation of the Burgundy wine label, a guide through the essentials of tasting red and white wine and concludes with a wine pairing with local cheese and charcuterie over lunch.
+The half-day Wine and Food Pairing Class in their farmhouse home includes an introduction to Burgundy wines, an explanation of the Burgundy wine label, a guide through the essentials of tasting red and white wine and concludes with a class on finger food eaten with local cheeses over lunch.

 If you can’t come to Autun and are staying perhaps in a gîte or apartment elsewhere in Burgundy David and Lynne can bring our Wine and Food pairing class to you.